tomas-fryza/avr-course/labs/04-lcd/README.md

 >
 > If you are an advanced programmer and would like to create your own library for interfacing your microcontroller with an LCD module then you have to understand those instructions and commands which can be found its datasheet.

+<a name="part2"></a>

+## Part 2: Synchronize repositories and create a new project

+1. In your working directory, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (on Windows) or Terminal (on Linux) to update the local repository.

+   > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.

+2. In Visual Studio Code create a new PlatformIO project `lab4-lcd` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.

+3. IMPORTANT: Rename `LAB4-LCD > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

 <a name="part3"></a>

 ## Part 3: Library for HD44780 based LCDs